Having a question? Feel free to get in touch with us and we’ll get back to you as soon as we can!

 It works fine in Cubase, Nuendo, Samplitude, Studio One, Reaper, Bitwig, Ableton Live, Digital Performer and ProTools.
 Generally it is not dependent on any other software – as long as your DAW of choice can select and record separate MIDI inputs for separate instruments, you should be fine.

 Logic is a bit more complicated since it is not able to record inputs to separate tracks.
-A workaround allows you to record only up to 16 tracks at a time with Divisimate.
-There is a quickstart and a example session available at the bottom of this page.
+The Logic Mode allows you to record only up to 16 tracks at a time with Divisimate.
+There is a video showing the setup of Divisimate with Logic Pro X on our youtube channel.

 Divisimate is a standalone application – it is independent from your DAW and essentially serves as an “interpreter” to your midi controllers.